Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 25 Februari 2025 06.23.06 UTC
+- WIB: Selasa, 25 Februari 2025 08.53.21 UTC
-- WITA: Selasa, 25 Februari 2025 07.23.06 UTC
+- WITA: Selasa, 25 Februari 2025 09.53.21 UTC
-- WIT: Selasa, 25 Februari 2025 08.23.06 UTC
+- WIT: Selasa, 25 Februari 2025 10.53.21 UTC

 Kutipan Inspiratif:
-"Technology... is a queer thing.
-It brings you great gifts with one hand, and it stabs you in the back with the other."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: technology
+Kategori: motivational